devcat36/ActionsHA/README.md

 ### Step 4: Enable GitHub Actions

-Go to the Actions tab in your repository and enable workflows.
-The monitoring will start automatically!
+1. Go to the Actions tab in your repository and enable workflows.
+2. Enable Actions HA workflow.
+The monitoring will start automatically according to cron schedule (default every 5 minutes).
+3. Run the Actions HA workflow manually to test if your configuraions are properly set.

 > **Note**: GitHub Actions' cron scheduler may have delays during peak times.
 For more consistent timing, you can use external cron services like cron-job.org to trigger your workflows.